Reflexology - £40 per session (55 mins)

-There is no additional charge for initial session.
+There is no additional charge for initial consultation (approx 70 mins)

 Many Private Healthcare Insurers such as Bupa, Paycare, Medicash & Sovereign will cover the cost of reflexology treatments.
 Please contact your insurer to check if your plan can cover some or all of the costs.

 " Reflexology really helped with a shoulder injury I had.
 One treatment and it completely disappeared!"
 T.W. - Surrey

 "I found it relaxing and it helped me to get rid of my feeling sick moments and it also made me feel sleepy so I had a good night's sleep every time I had reflexology. " J.C. - West Sussex

 "Jackie was very competent and answered my many questions patiently and informatively.
 The sessions helped deal with many of the minor discomforts of pregnancy.
 Very beneficial and relaxing."
 H.C. - Midhurst

 "I have been having reflexology treatments with Jackie for several years now, recently she has helped me through major surgery for cancer.
 The treatments have been particularly helpful for relaxation and sleep.
 Jackie is very professional and kind and I always feel much better after a treatment.
 At my last treatment I tried some sound therapy and loved it, the night following the sound therapy I was in much less pain with a shoulder that bothers me at night.
 I can highly recommend Jackie as a therapist."
 L.M. - Midhurst